Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

-We proceed with the following inductive argument.
+Observe here that the integrand is continuous over the whole integration domain, including, most importantly $s=0$.
+Given this, we proceed with the following inductive argument.
 Let us make the inductive assumption that we have shown that the solution $W$ of \Eqref{eq:AHRemSol} exists and that $W\in C^k([0,T),C^\infty(\mathbb S^2))$ for some arbitrary $k\ge 0$; the base case $k=0$ for this inductive argument is a direct consequence of this hypothesis.
-Since the straightforward substitution $s=t\tau$ of the integral in \Eqref{eq:AHRemSol} leads to
+Given the regularity of the integrand we are allowed to use the substitution $s=t\tau$ which leads to